If you’re in search of the best things to do in Dingle, you’ve landed in the right place.

 There’s something immensely special about being on Inch Beach for sunset.
 Especially when there are groups surfing off in the distance and the mountains aren’t covered by clouds.

 If you’re peckish, the cafe here does a ridiculously good burger.
-I visited again in 2019 and the food was cracking!
+This is one of the most popular beaches near Killarney for good reason!

 Foxy John’s is one of the best pubs in Ireland.
 It’s definitely the most unique, anyway!
 Foxy John’s is a hardware store, a bike hire spot and a traditional Irish pub all rolled into one.